 - Flooring – If you build this on your deck or patio, then this part is needed.
 If it’s one the ground, consider adding bricks or pavers to help your cat from tracking in any unneeded dirt or mud.

-- Roofing – Roofing can be a wire mesh to ensure your cat doesn’t escape and is well protected.
+- Roofing – Roofing can be a wire or plastic mesh to ensure your cat doesn’t escape and is well protected.

 - Also, don’t forget toys, cat-safe plants, water bowl, litter box, cat scratchers.
 Decorate to your heart’s content.

 A stainless steel water bowl is ideal for outdoor use.
 These will not rust and can withstand the beating of wind, rain and constant sunshine.
 They are easy to clean and made ideally for cats.
 Kitty cats can get whisker stress if their bowls are not wide enough, these are super wide!